MCC campus sign

 Once you have been successfully registered into your class, you are considered a Madera Community College student.
 As such, you can access and use all the college’s student services just like any other college student.
 We have listed a variety of student support services and resources below that we believe can aid you in successfully completing your college class(es).

-Receive help with a variety of subjects, in-person or online, through our Academic Success Centers.
+Receive help with a variety of subjects, in-person or online, through our Learning Center.
 Students can schedule an appointment to meet with a tutor, drop-in for tutoring during their drop-in hours, submit a paper online or drop-it off in-person to receive written feedback, and more!
-Students can self-enroll in our Madera/Oakhurst Tutoring Canvas page and visit the webpages below for more information.
+Students can visit the webpages below for more information.

 Reading and Writing Tutoring webpage